gillesbastin/french_stopwords/README.md

 ## Aim

-Stopwords are words that are generally deemed insignificant or too ambiguous for meaningful interpretation (or both) in the context of text mining.
-They are generally removed from a corpus before its analysis with text mining methods such as occurrence or co-occurrence analysis, classification, principal components analysis, topic modeling, etc. Although the stopwords lists approach is being challenged by more statistical or AI-driven approaches for stopword removal, such lists are still very valuable for natural language processing (NLP) and widely used.
+Stopwords are words that are generally deemed meaningless or too ambiguous (or both) for interpretation in the context of text mining.
+They are generally removed from a corpus before its processingh with text mining methods such as occurrence or co-occurrence analysis, classification, principal components analysis, topic modeling, etc. Although the stopwords lists approach is being challenged by more statistical or AI-driven approaches for stopword removal, such lists are still very valuable for natural language processing (NLP) and widely used.

 Removing stopwords in text preprocessing is a good ideas in many respects.
 Because stopwords are very common, it helps speed up the processing of text data (which can be very time-consuming for large corpora).
 Because they do not contribute significantly to the meaning of a document, it also helps increase the statistical importance of content words with greater semantic meaning and makes them more prominent in visual representations of the text.
 Consequently, removing stopwords in a document before text analysis helps reduce noise in the data and increases the quality of the results.